This tool helps anyone with an old marijuana conviction clear it from their record

 A new tool from Checkr, a company that works to make employer background checks more fair, makes those expungements easier.
 “We’re trying to streamline the process as much as possible with automation,” says Daniel Yanisse, CEO of Checkr, which partnered with Lawyaw, a company that automates legal workflows, and the law firm Avenues Legal LLP to build the tool.
 While someone might normally have to pay a lawyer $1,500, and file stacks of paperwork, the new tool automatically completes most of the process by asking for the answers to just a few simple questions.

 Attorneys are still necessary for some steps in the process, which is different in every county in the U.S. But over time, as the tool is developed further, software may be able to handle everything.
 “The cost can almost come down to zero once you get full automation,” Yanisse says.
 Right now, as the tool launches with a focus first on expunging marijuana records in California, the cost of the process will drop from $1,500 to between $350 and $500 depending on the charge.
-Checkr is using a $250,000 grant and $100,000 of its own funding to cover the full cost for 1,000 participants over the next few months, and hopes to get additional grants to expand the free offering.
+Checkr applied for a grant and $100,000 of its own funding to cover the full cost for 1,000 participants over the next few months, and hopes to get additional grants to expand the free offering.
 “I think it’s only if it’s free to the consumer, and frictionless, that we can get to a scale of helping millions of people go through this process,” he says.

 The software builds on Code for America’s work to automatically clear more than 140,000 records of marijuana convictions in California, where marijuana has been legal for recreational use since late 2016.
 (Courts are required to expunge these old records themselves, but the process is so inefficient that it can take years for it to happen if someone doesn’t initiate the process themself.)
 Tens of thousands of other people in the state will be able to use Checkr’s tool, which the company plans to expand to other states and other types of convictions.
 “We’re starting in California, but this can be available anywhere in the U.S.,” says Yanisse.
 “There are processes in every single state.
 So it’s just a question of funding for us to increase our coverage, increase the level of automation, reduce the cost down, and be able to offer this service to as many Americans as possible.
 That is really our goal.”